tarantool/metrics/README.md

    Collects tarantool metrics, ported from https://github.com/tarantool/stat

 #### `client_obj.register_callback(callback)`
-  Registers a function `callback` which will be called before collecting observations every time when `metrics.collect()` called.
+  Registers a function `callback` which will be called right before metrics collection on plugin export.
   * `callback` Function which takes no parameters.

-  It may be used for calculation some metric right before collecting.
+  Most common usage is for gauge metrics updates.

 ### Creating and Using Collectors